 By Phil Cafaro In the run up to elections to the European Parliament in May, 2019, the coalition of European Green parties has put forth a statement of principles and political goals: “Priorities for 2019: What European Greens Fight For.”
 Organized around twelve key goals, all in line with “core Green values that we pursue … Continue reading The implicit population hypothesis hidden within EU Green party platforms

 By John McKeown Empty Planet moves confidently from an optimistic premise to unwarranted conclusions.
 It has been reviewed favourably by Steven Pinker, The Wall Street Journal and the New Statesman, among others.
 Its premise is that world population will peak far lower and sooner than the UN forecasts, and that because of a faster-than-expected decline in … Continue reading Review of “Empty Planet: The Shock of Global Population Decline” Part 1

-Steve Irwin.
+By Phil Cafaro Steve Irwin.
 Errol Flynn.
 The Sydney opera house.
 Kangaroos.
 Wombats.
 Here at TOP, we hardly need new reasons to love Australia.
 Yet last week, we came across two more: articles by Dr. Harry Recher and Dr. Freya Mathews that we somehow missed when they were first published several years ago.
-They do such a good … Continue reading Two More Reasons We Love Australia
+They do … Continue reading Two more reasons we love Australia

 By Patrícia Dérer In the second part of our Population Policy Case study series, following Indonesia, The Overpopulation Project Team examines the history of population policies in the Islamic Republic of Iran.
 Iran stands out for lowering its fertility in a very short time without coercion.
 The total fertility rate dropped from almost 6 in … Continue reading The Iranian miracle: The most effective family planning program in history?